Valkyrie class Sea Control Ship:

 - Radar Defeating Profile: The ship superstructure is designed so that the radar profile of the ship is reduced.
 Because of this, attempts to detect the ship using radar are made with a -20% penalty to read sensor rolls when attempting to detect this ship using radar.
 Go to General Detection Penalties / Bonuses for more information on penalties and bonuses to use with stealth.

-- Sonar Masking System: The Ship uses water bubbles to form a barrier against sonar combined with specially mounted engines and radar absorbing rubber hull coating.
+- Sonar Masking System: The Ship uses air bubbles to form a barrier against sonar combined with specially mounted engines and radar absorbing rubber hull coating.
 Gives a -20% penalty to any Read Sensory Instrument rolls to detect this ship using sonar.

 [ Altarain TM, Bandito Arms TM, Brodkil TM, Chipwell Armaments TM, Coalition States TM, Cyber-Knight TM, Federation of Magic TM, Free Quebec TM, Golden Age Weaponsmiths TM, Horune TM, Iron Heart Armaments TM, Kankoran TM, Kittani TM, Kydian TM, Larsen’s Brigade TM, M.D.C.
 TM, Mechanoids TM, Mega-Damage TM, Megaversal Legion TM, Millennium Tree TM, Mutants in Orbit TM, Naruni Enterprises TM, Naut’Yll, New Navy TM, New Sovietskiy TM, NGR TM, Nog Heng TM, Northern Gun TM, Phase World TM, Psyscape TM, Rifter TM, SAMAS TM, S.D.C.
 TM, Shemarrian TM, Splugorth TM, Stormspire TM, Sunaj TM, Tolkeen TM, Triax TM, Wellington Industries TM, Wilk’s Laser Technologies TM, Xiticix TM, and Zaayr TM are trademarks owned by Kevin Siembieda and Palladium Books Inc. ]